prannayb/apollo-cache-persist/README.md

   // If exceeded, persistence will pause and app will start up cold on next launch. maxSize?: number | false,

+  // Use a function to filter the cache object to essentials before persisting.
+  // This allows only the data we needed to be persisted and the rest can still
+  // be in the immemory cache.
+The user is supposed to understand the
+  // structure/implementation of the cache object and manipulate it themselves filterCacheForPersistance?: (cacheObject: TSerialized) => TSerialized

   /**
    * Debugging options.
    */

   // Enable console logging.
   debug?: boolean,
 }): Promise<void>;
 ```